 Concordia: A Graduate Recital Choir at the University of Notre Dame

 Concordia is an auditioned vocal ensemble conducted by graduate students in the Program in Sacred Music, featuring singers/soloists from the graduate vocal studio of Stephan Lancaster and Kiera Duffy.
 The choir is also open to Notre Dame undergraduates and graduates from other programs, and singers from the wider Notre Dame community.
 It serves exclusively to prepare the recitals of advanced MSM and DMA students in the graduate studio of Professor Carmen-Helena Tellez and meets as a regularly scheduled ensemble for credit.
 Members of the choir take sophisticated repertories of music through to polished performances, several of which include professional collaborative artists.
 All choristers take part in the dress rehearsals and concerts.
 There are three or four concerts per semester, and they typically take place on Sundays within the concert series of Sacred Music at Notre Dame.
-The choir meets twice a week on Friday from around 1:30pm to 3:30pm and 4:00pm to 6:00pm, usually with dress rehearsals from 10 am to 1pm on the Saturday before each of the Sunday performances.
+The choir meets twice a week on Friday from 9:00-11:00am and 3:30pm to 5:30pm, usually with dress rehearsals from 10 am to 1pm on the Saturday before each of the Sunday performances.
 Paid positions are available.
 Concordia gives conductors and singers in the program unique opportunities to perform at the highest levels of musical artistry.

 Notre Dame Vocale